joshydavid/information-security-study-notes/resources/networking.md

 **Commonly Used Protocols**

-- TCP: ensures reliable data transmission (web browsing, email) [Reliability > Speed]
+- TCP: connection-oriented, ensures reliable data transmission (web browsing, email) [Reliability > Speed]
-- UDP: provides faster, communication for applications like live streaming or gaming, packets may be lost.
+- UDP: connectionless, provides faster, communication for applications like live streaming or gaming, packets may be lost.
 [Speed > Reliability]

 ![Internet](./images/networking/internet.png)

+## Internet vs Intranet vs Extranet

+- The Internet is a global network that connects millions of private, public, academic, business, and government networks worldwide.
+It allows access to information and services on a large scale.
+(Public)
+- An Intranet is a private network used within an organization to securely share resources, communicate, and collaborate among employees. (private)
+- An Extranet is an extended Intranet that allows limited access to external users, such as vendors, partners, or customers, while maintaining a secure connection.

 ## Identifying Devices on a Network